jfhbrook/crystalfontz/README.md

 I use `uv` for managing dependencies, but also compile `requirements.txt` and `requirements_dev.txt` files that one can use instead.
 I also use `just` for task running, but if you don't have it installed you can run the commands manually.

 There *are* some unit tests in `pytest`, but they mostly target more complex cases of marshalling/unmarshalling and calculating packet CRCs.
-The bulk of testing involves setting up `crystalfontz` on the computer that has the CFA533, running an ad-hoc script, and seeing what it does.
+The bulk of testing involves setting up `crystalfontz` on the computer that has the CFA533, running the `./tests/integration.sh` script, and seeing what it does.

-I have the start of an integration test framework in the [plusdeck](https://github.com/jfhbrook/plusdeck) project, that I'd like to spin out into a reusable package.
-If I get around to that, I'll likely implement a proper integration test suite for the Crystalfontz.

 ### Issues